Take Back the Tracks

-Since 2014 the Peak District National Park Authority has issued no less than four permanent Traffic Regulation Orders (TRO) in order to 'conserve nature and the quiet enjoyment of the wild landscape'.
-The bans are on Long Causeway, The Roych, Chapelgate and Leys Lane and all exclude trail-bikes, quad-bikes and 4x4s but not wheelchairs or electric disability scooters and trampers.
+Since 2014 the Peak District National Park Authority has issued no less than six permanent Traffic Regulation Orders (TRO) in order to ‘conserve nature and the quiet enjoyment of the wild landscape’.
+The bans are on Long Causeway, The Roych, Chapelgate, Washgate, Derby Lane at Monyash and Leys Lane at Great Longstone, and all exclude trail-bikes, quad-bikes and 4x4s but not wheelchairs or electric disability scooters and trampers.

 The decisions all follow public consultations in which the Authority received thousands of responses, the majority supporting a vehicle ban in each case.

-Join our campaign to continue to protect Peak District green lanes from off-roading damage!
+Join our campaign to protect green lanes from off-roading damage

 We expect the off-roaders to protest against bans so the fight is not yet over.
 To continue campaigns like this we need more support from people who love and care about the Peak District countryside.
 We rely on voluntary donations.